+Description Learners will explore the qualities of light and shadows.
+They will create their own shadow theatre by illustrating part of their story, illustrating and cutting their own puppets and setting up the stage Leading Question Can we create a show with shadows?
+Total Time Required 5 hours over 5 days Supplies Required White Sheet Straws / Skewers / Toothpicks Light source: Lamp, Torch, Sun etc. Tape, Paper, Black Marker / Crayon, Scissors Paint and Paintbrush Paper and Pen Learning Outcomes Know that light moves in straight lines Identify sources of light as natural and artificial Classify and name some everyday examples of opaque, translucent and transparent objects.
+Investigate how opaque objects cast a shadow, and how the shadow appears.
+Investigate how shadows change when the distance of a light source is altered Storytelling through puppets Previous Learning None

-Description: Learners will explore the qualities of light and shadows.
-They will
+Today you will explore the properties and qualities of light through this project!

-create their own shadow theatre by illustrating part of their story,

-illustrating and cutting their own puppets and setting up the stage

-Leading question: Can we create a show with shadows?

-Age group: 4 - 7 years

-Subjects: Science, Literacy, Art and Design

-Total time required: 5 hours over 5 days

-Self-guided / Supervised activity: Medium Supervision

-Resources required: White Sheet

-Straws / Skewers / Toothpicks

-Light source: Lamp, Torch, Sun etc.

-Tape, Paper, Black Marker / Crayon, Scissors

-Paint and Paintbrush

-Paper and Pen

-Day Time Activity and Description 1 Learners will explore the properties and qualities of light through this project 15 minutes Learners will explore the importance of light so that we can see and to provide heat.
-Learners will draw a scene in the daylight and night - they will think about the different things we do when it is light or dark. - Prompts: Why do you think most people work in the day?
-Why would some people have to work at night?
-What does the sky look like in the day and night?
-Learners will explore that most of their working time is in the day with the sunlight and most people sleep in the night in the darkness DAY & NIGHT
+Suggested Duration Activity and Description 15 minutes Learners will explore the importance of light so that we can see and to provide heat.
+Learners will draw a scene in the daylight and night

+- they will think about the different things we do when it is light or dark. - Learners will illustrate nocturnal animals as those that stay awake at night and diurnal animals that are active in the day - Learners will also think of professions of people that work at night and those that work in the day.
+Hints: Doctors, Security Guards, Firefighters etc. work at night

-Learners will draw an image of "light".
+- Learners will draw an image of "light".
 They will think of how they can draw and show light and draw this.
-Learners will think of all the words they associate with light.
-Learners will illustrate and label these answers in mind map for example: bright, sun, yellow etc.
+Learners will think of all the words they associate with light. - What colour do you associate with light? - How would you describe light? - What are the main sources of light? - Do you think of hot or cold when you think of light? - Learners will illustrate and label these answers in mind map for example: bright, sun, yellow etc.